15 Classic least squares

 Proof.
 Let’s consider the property 2. of \(\mathbf{P}_{\mathbf{x}}\), i.e. \[ \begin{aligned} \mathbf{P}_{\mathbf{x}} \ \mathbf{P}_{\mathbf{x}} {} & = \left( \mathbf{X} (\mathbf{X}^{\top} \mathbf{X})^{-1} \mathbf{X}^{\top} \right) \left(\mathbf{X} (\mathbf{X}^{\top} \mathbf{X})^{-1} \mathbf{X}^{\top}\right) = \\ & = (\mathbf{X}^{\top} \mathbf{X})^{-1} \mathbf{X}^{\top} = \\ & = \mathbf{P}_{\mathbf{x}} \end{aligned} \] Let’s consider the property 3. of \(\mathbf{P}_{\mathbf{x}}\), i.e. \[ \mathbf{P}_{\mathbf{x}} \ \mathbf{X} = \left[\mathbf{X} (\mathbf{X}^{\top} \mathbf{X})^{-1} \mathbf{X}^{\top} \right] \mathbf{X} = \mathbf{X} \text{.} \]

-Substituting the OLS solution (Equation 15.3) in the residuals (Equation 14.14) we obtain another projection matrix \(\mathbf{M}_{\mathbf{x}}\), that projects the vector \(\mathbf{y}\) on the orthogonal sub-space with respect to the sub-space generated by the matrix of the regressors \(\mathbf{X}\), i.e. \[ \mathbf{M}_{\mathbf{x}} = \textbf{I}_n - \mathbf{P}_{\mathbf{x}} \text{.} \tag{15.7}\] where \(\textbf{I}_n\) is identity matrix (Equation 31.3).
+Substituting the OLS solution (Equation 15.3) in the residuals (Equation 14.14), we obtain another projection matrix \(\mathbf{M}_{\mathbf{x}}\), which projects the vector \(\mathbf{y}\) on the orthogonal subspace with respect to the subspace generated by the matrix of the regressors \(\mathbf{X}\), i.e. \[ \mathbf{M}_{\mathbf{x}} = \textbf{I}_n - \mathbf{P}_{\mathbf{x}} \text{.} \tag{15.7}\] where \(\textbf{I}_n\) is the identity matrix (Equation 31.3).

 Projection matrix \(\mathbf{M}_{\mathbf{x}}\)